AnhQuoc533/aws-ml-workflow/2-ml-workflow/console-tutorial.md

 <ins>**Please note**</ins>: You are billed for every Lambda function invocation, even if it is a test event.
 Therefore, refrain yourself from spamming invocations and delete all triggers after you finish your experiment.
 <p align="center"><img src="img/delete-trigger.png"></p>

-Similarly, you can construct one Lambda function for a training job, one for an endpoint deployment, and one for a batch transform job.
-Each performs a specific step using AWS SDK.
-Then, you can chain them all together and form a fully automated machine learning workflow, all thanks to AWS Step Functions.
+Similarly, you can construct a Lambda function to automate a workflow in AWS Step Functions with invocations.

 ## AWS Step Functions
 ### Introduction